Deciding to buy a house is an important choice in life, so here are four ways to know whether it’s time to make this long-term investment!

 - What outside influences are informing my decision to buy a home?

-3. Is your employment secure?
+3. Is your employment secure enough to buy a house?

 If your current job is going well and you are almost certain you’ll stick around for some time, you’re in a great position to buy a home!
 Beyond the convenience of knowing you’ll be in this location long-term, a steady job will greatly improve your home loan options.